Kinann01/Evo/README.md

 1. Clone the repository and navigate to the `Evo` directory.
 2. Create a virtual environment using `python3 -m venv env`, activate it `source env/bin/activate`.
 This will help to keep the dependencies isolated.
 3. Install the required packages using `pip install -r requirements.txt`.
-4. Run the algorithm using `python3 main.py --file "Path to file with expected inpiut"` and analyze the output
+4. Run the algorithm using `python3 main.py --file "Path to file with expected input"` and analyze the output
 5. Deactive the virtual environment using `deactivate` and (optionally) remove it using `rm -rf env`.

 ## Results